 Dave DeGolyer (aka Lafayette Wattles)

 A former teacher, Dave has two Masters degrees including an M.F.A. in Creative Writing (Poetry & Writing for Young Adults) from Spalding University, one of the top-ten low-residency programs in the country.
-He works as a freelance writer, has been an Assistant Student Editor and an Assistant Editor for the national literary journal The Louisville Review.
+He works as a freelance writer, has been an Assistant Student Editor and an Assistant Editor for the national literary journal The Louisville Review, is a certified yoga teacher, and a licensed Yoga As Muse facilitator.

 Dave has mentored with some exceptional writers (like Ellie Bryant, Joyce McDonald, Susan Campbell Bartoletti, Kathleen Driskell, K.L.
 Cook) and had workshopped with the likes of Pulitzer Prize Winning poet Carl Dennis, the late Rane Arroyo, Debra Kang Dean, as well as Kelly Creagh, Edie Hemingway and other rising talents.

-Writing under the pseudonym, Lafayette Wattles, in homage to his great-great grandfather and to a Native American heritage he’s still learning about, Dave has published over 90 poems, received a Ucross Foundation Fellowship, and a Poetry Grant from the Arts Council of the Southern Finger Lakes and The New York State Council on the Arts.
-He’s been nominated twice for the Pushcart prize for poetry & for Best New Poets, finished second for Boxcar Poetry Review’s Oboh Prize (poem of the year), and was chosen for Best of the Net anthologies in 2008 & 2009.
+Writing under the pseudonym, Lafayette Wattles, in homage to his great-great grandfather and to a Native American heritage he’s still learning about, Dave has published over 100 poems, received a Ucross Foundation Fellowship, and a Poetry Grant from the Arts Council of the Southern Finger Lakes and The New York State Council on the Arts.
+He’s been nominated three times for the Pushcart prize for poetry (including in 2013) & twice for Best New Poets, finished second for Boxcar Poetry Review’s Oboh Prize (poem of the year), and was chosen for Best of the Net anthologies in 2008 & 2009.

-When he’s not working with writers or preparing for the Extraordinary Time Writer’s Retreat, you’ll find Dave encouraging creatives at The Round Table and working on two books (a YA novel titled Mr. Bones and a Middle Grade novel titled Xero Treu: The Extraordinary Tales of an Extra Ordinary Boy).
+When he’s not working with writers, preparing for the West of the Moon Writer’s Retreat, or you’ll find him encouraging creatives at The Round Table and working on two books (a YA novel titled Mr. Bones and a Middle Grade novel titled The Short Bus).

 Of Dave’s poem “I Didn’t Know Which Were The Thoughts and Which Were The Trees,” written under the pseudonym Lafayette Wattles, California Poet Laureate Juan Felipe Herrera writes: